mdlincoln/mdlincoln.github.io/_posts/2013-11-15-american-art-history-and-digital-scholarship.md

 - I'll note they have a very neat idea to have people sign up on large categorical posters ("Digital Pedagogy", "Data Mining" etc.) as a way to find lunch partners, and also a way to kick off a longer digital conversation.
 - The organizer Kelly Quinn was incredibly conscientious of asking for clarification whenever anyone name-dropped a technology, and cleverly typed up the names of tools onto an open PowerPoint slide so people knew how to spell them!
+- Kelly also raised a question near and dear to my own heart: how current graduate students in art history who are interested in pursuing digital approaches to research should try to mold their education and graduate experiences. **Of course, there weren't too many answers forthcoming.**